kisekae/UltraKiss/README.md

 # UltraKiss

-**UltraKiss 4.0.3** is now released to provide internet browser access to KiSS sets using [Webswing](https://www.webswing.org/) technology.
+**UltraKiss 4.1** is now released to provide internet browser access to KiSS sets using [Webswing](https://www.webswing.org/) technology.
 This provides online access to thousands of KiSS sets through your web browser.

 Press this button to run UltraKiss.
 [![UltraKiss](https://github.com/kisekae/UltraKiss/blob/master/src/Images/ultrakissbtn.svg)](https://www.bronzeart.ca/kisekae-ultrakiss/)

 **UltraKiss 4.0** is a new release to enable online browser operation of UltraKiss as a webswing server application.
-**UltraKiss 4.0.1** is a stability update to release 4.0 that resolves initial Webswing hang issues and corrects Portal delays for display of HTML images.
-**UltraKiss 4.0.2** is an update to release 4.0.1 that corrects a few minor issues related to Webswing operation.
-**UltraKiss 4.0.3** is an update to release 4.0.2 that improves Webswing logging and corrects DirectKiss compatibility issues.
+**UltraKiss 4.1** now provides online visual editing and saving of KiSS sets using the UltraKiss IDE with Webswing.

+With UltraKiss 4.1 you can now visually edit and create KiSS sets from within your browser.
+Images in GIF or PNG or BMP or KiSS CEL format with
+KiSS palette KCF files can now be directly imported into KiSS set.
+Audio files and text files can also be imported to your KiSS set.
+These images and files are directly downloaded to the Webswing server when opened.
+Your KiSS set can now be saved as a ZIP or LZH archive file where they are uploaded to your computer from the Webswing server.

 ### How does it work?

 UltraKiss is a Java Desktop application.
 It is deployed on a web server that runs a demonstration version of Webswing.
 When you press the button above you will access this server.
 If the server is running you will receive a notice that it is starting the application.

 UltraKiss will launch.
-A window is shown that lists browser limitations.
+A window is shown that lists the browser limitations.

 Use the **UltraKiss Portal** to show links to KiSS sets available on OtakuWorld and other sites on the Internet.
 You can also use the **File-Open** command to open and load KiSS files stored on your computer.